 Time lost through laid-up or delayed shipping is one of the most serious problems that port and shipping authorities must face.
 Fog and ice are chiefly responsible for any such delay.
-This chapter, by Frank Bowen, describes the work of the vessels that free ice-bound trade routes.
+This chapter describes the work of the vessels that free ice-bound trade routes.

 At the mouth of the big River Plate waterway system lie the important ports of Buenos Aires and Montevideo.
 It is necessary to cater for the busy traffic between these towns by means of a fast overnight service.
 British shipbuilders just before the war of 1914-1918 constructed two vessels for this work, the Ciudad de Buenos Aires and Ciudad de Montevideo.
 Accommodation for 494 first-class passengers is arranged on a long, narrow, shallow hull with a draft of only 10 feet, and a total height from keel to awning deck of only 23 ft 3 in, and a beam of 44 feet.